-The main contributions of this paper are summarized below: \begin{enumerate} \item We introduce a unified utility optimization formulation that integrates historical CPR, system efficiency, and data quality into RL reward, enabling dynamic trade‐offs between accuracy, efficiency, and fairness. \item We propose a MAB-based selection algorithm that learns optimal exploration–exploitation policies in non-stationary federated environments, improving training efficiency and fairness under client heterogeneity. \item We implement and evaluate our method in the practical edge–cloud FL settings for the movie recommendation task, demonstrating a 32\%–50\% improvement in time-to-target convergence across eight data distributions.
+The main contributions of this paper are summarized below: \begin{enumerate} \item We propose a unified utility optimization formulation that integrates historical Client Performance Reputation (CPR), system efficiency, and data quality into the RL reward, enabling dynamic trade‐offs between accuracy and efficiency. \item We propose a MAB-based selection algorithm that learns exploration–exploitation policies in dynamic federated environments, improving training efficiency and model performance under client heterogeneity. \item We implement and evaluate our method in practical edge--cloud FL settings against the baselines, demonstrating up to 50\% acceleration in time-to-target convergence across eight data distributions.
 Crucially, this efficiency is achieved while maintaining competitive or superior performance in Area Under the Receiver Operating Characteristic Curve (AUC), Normalized Discounted Cumulative Gain at 50 (NDCG@50), and Recall at 50 (Recall@50) compared to standard baselines of FedAvg \cite{mcmahan2017communication} and RPFL~\cite{10562343}. \end{enumerate}

-The rest of this paper is organized as follows.
-Section~II provides background on multi-modality RS, FL, and participant selection strategies.
-Section~III presents our system model, multi-objective optimization goal and formalizes the participant selection problem.
-Section~IV details the RL formulation and the proposed MAB selection algorithm.
-Section~V describes the experimental setup and reports numerical results on the MovieLens-100K dataset.
-Section~VI discusses ethics and data privacy considerations.
-Finally, Section~VII concludes the paper and outlines future work.
+The remainder of this paper is organized as follows.
+Section~II reviews related work on multimodal RS, FL, and selection strategies.
+Section~III presents the system model and formalizes the selection problem.
+Section~IV details the RL formulation and the proposed MAB algorithm.
+Section~V describes the evaluation setup and reports experimental results on the MovieLens-100K dataset.
+Finally, Section~VI concludes the paper and outlines future research directions.